 - Authors are required to make their submissions only using our submission form.
 All required fields must be filled out correctly and to the best of the authors’ knowledge.

-- By way of their submission to the aforementioned ID, the authors confirm that the submission represents their original work and that it has not been copied or plagiarized in whole or in part from other works.
+- By way of their submission, the authors confirm that the submission represents their original work and that it has not been copied or plagiarized in whole or in part from other works.
+Moreover, such submission shall also mean that the authors confirm that the work is not under consideration or review for publication by any other blog/journal/website or a similar entity.
+CSIPR reserves the right to take action against authors who are found to not abide by this.

 - Submissions to the Blog shall be accepted on a rolling-basis and shall be open to students, academicians and professionals.